The best nursing chairs for your nursery

 ©MOTHER&BABY

 Although it doesn't come with an included footstool, it does rock just the right amount according to our tester.
-And although it is on the larger side compared to some of the other models in this round up, our tester found that it was actually a nice and cosy size for her to get comfortable in very easily.
+Although it is on the larger side compared to some of the other models in this round-up, our tester found that it was actually a nice and cosy size for her to get comfortable in very easily.

-Another added bonus is that its soft sides mean the risk of any head bumps is minimal, a win for parents with toddlers running around too.
+Another added bonus is that its soft sides mean the risk of any head bumps is minimal, which is a win for parents with toddlers running around.
 The main downside our tester found was that the chair isn't machine washable and you can't take the fabric off.
 However, spot cleaning seemed to do the trick.

 Read our full CuddleCo Etta Rocker review